rclai/meteor-ddp-inspector/README.md

 * [x] Full text search the DDP messages
 * [x] UI Panel
 * [x] Hot key toggle
+* [x] Throttle re-rendering to improve performance of panel
 * [ ] Use tokens to have more granular search
 * [ ] Limit changing ability